lukebrody/yeeql/README.md

 /*
 `herbivoresByAgeObserver` logs:
 herbivorsByAge change {
 	kind: 'add',
 	row: { genus: 'Brachiosaurus', ageInMillionsOfYears: 150 },
 	newIndex: 1, // inserts after Triceratops and before Segosaurus according to query `sort` function
-    type: 'add' // Indicates that the row was newly added to the table.
+	type: 'add', // Indicates that the row was newly added to the table.
 If the row came into the filter of this query due to an update, is 'update'
 }
 */

-herbivoresByAge.result /* [
+herbivoresByAge.result /* {{herbivoresByAge.result 2}} */
-    { genus: 'Triceratops', ageInMillionsOfYears: 66 },
-    { genus: 'Brachiosaurus', ageInMillionsOfYears: 150 },
-    { genus: 'Stegosaurus', ageInMillionsOfYears: 152 }
-] */

 const velociraptorId: UUID = dinoTable.insert({
 	genus: 'Velociraptor',